Reading Time: 8 mins

 As with many things, technology becomes a surrogate for the physically unattainable.

 But there’s something to be said about the inherently passive, one-sided reality of a screen.
-And it’s important to understand what that’s doing to us in the context of remote work.
+And it’s important to understand what that’s doing to us in the context of remote work, so we can design our work habits around it instead of pretending everything’s normal when it isn’t.

-Looking at the camera, raising your hand to speak, sending emojis on cue, remembering to turn your mic on and then off and then on again and off again, commenting in the chat while listening to the presentation, chatting in private while watching the main chat while listening to the presentation, and, of course, the classic… making sure you don’t share the wrong screen. 🥴
+Looking at the camera, raising your hand to speak, sending emojis on cue, remembering to turn your mic on and then off and then on again and off again, commenting in the chat while listening to the presentation, chatting in private while watching the main chat while listening to the presentation, and, the classic… making sure you don’t share the wrong screen when you’re on.

 Smile!
 You’re on camera!
 All the time!